otsohelos/fullstack-spaceapp/documentation/Software Requirement Specifications.md

 NasaApp will be browsable without logging in, but will also have a comment function available for logged in users.

 ## Platforms and frameworks
+The frontend of SpaceApp is done in React and TypeScript.
+The backend will be made in Node and TypeScript.

+The backend will use NASA's public APIs.
+Users and comments will have a database on MongoDB.

 SpaceApp will be available on Heroku.
-The frontend of SpaceApp is done in React.
-The backend will use NASA's public APIs.
-Users and comments will have a backend server made in Node.js and Express, and a database on MongoDB.

 ## Functionality in basic version
 ### APOD